navazjm/navazjm/README.md

 ### Hi there, I'm [Michael!](https://github.com/navazjm)
-- 🔭 I’m currently working on [Azile](https://github.com/navazjm/azile) - a tui wrapper for [golang-migrate/migrate](https://github.com/golang-migrate/migrate)
+- 🔭 I’m currently working on [MOTDF](https://github.com/navazjm/motdf) - view all upcoming football matches ⚽️
 - 👯 I’m looking to collaborate on open source projects that help my fellow developers.
 - 💬 Ask me about anything, I'm happy to help!
 - In my free time, I love to workout 💪 and watch the Premier League ⚽️